uQr/cordova-docs/DPS_test/articles/develop-apps/convert_cordova_phonegap.md

   ![image](media/convert_cordova_phonegap/IC795815.png)

-For Android, We will use an existing key-store that we have created earlier (or you can create a new one using this [guide](http://developer.android.com/tools/publishing/app-signing.html)) and then rebuild the application.
+For Android, we will use an existing key-store that we have created earlier (or you can create a new one using this [guide](http://developer.android.com/tools/publishing/app-signing.html)) and then rebuild the application.
 Now, the build service creates a fully signed release package that can either be downloaded for publishing to the store or installed on a tethered device.

   ![image](media/convert_cordova_phonegap/IC795813.png)

 We hope this article helps you to convert your Visual Studio Cordova project into a PhoneGap Build project and to quickly build your apps for iOS, Android, or Windows using the PhoneGap build service.

-If you’ve already installed Visual Studio Tools for Apache Cordova and are actively using them, thank you!
-If not, [please visit this page](https://www.visualstudio.com/explore/cordova-vs.aspx) to get the tools.